VICTORIA-OKESIPE/ChatGPT-Fine-Tuning-Model-Retraining-using-custom-data/README.md

-# Openai Exploration for Image Generation and Audio Trascriptions (Speech to Text)
+# Openai Exploration for Image Generation and Audio Transcriptions (Speech to Text)
 The Openai task involves exploring the GPT-3.5 architecture for image generation and audio transcriptions (Speech to Text).

 ## Aims